AndyObtiva/glimmer-dsl-web/README.md

 a `markup {...}` block.
 Glimmer web components automatically extend the Glimmer GUI DSL with new keywords that match the underscored versions of the component class names (e.g. a `OrderSummary` class yields the `order_summary` keyword for reusing that component within the Glimmer GUI DSL).
+You may insert a Glimmer component anywhere into a Rails View using `glimmer_component(component_path, *args)` Rails helper (more about it in [Hello, glimmer_component Rails Helper!](#hello-glimmer_component-rails-helper)).
-Below, we define an `AddressForm` component that generates a `address_form` keyword, and then we reuse it twice inside an `AddressPage` component displaying a Shipping Address and a Billing Address.
+Below, we define an `AddressForm` component that generates an `address_form` keyword, and then we reuse it twice inside an `AddressPage` component displaying a Shipping Address and a Billing Address.

-Glimmer GUI code:
+Glimmer GUI code in the frontend:

 ```ruby
 require 'glimmer-dsl-web'